fnogatz/RKI-Data-Diff-lfs/Queries.md

 ...
 WHERE (GueltigBis IS NULL OR GueltigBis >= 'VERSION_DATE') AND GueltigAb <= 'VERSION_DATE'
 ```

-In contrast, the specification of the `REF_DATE` depends on your actual query.
+In contrast, the specification of `REF_DATE` depends on your actual query.

 ## Sum of Cases